ACE SQUARED DEDICATED SERVER CONFIGURATION

 max_players = 32

-# first used gamemode when the server starts. this must be one of
+# first used gamemode when the server starts (must be a registered gamemode)

-# basically whether to show our server on the master server or not
+# whether to show this server on the master server list

 broadcast_to_master = true

-# set to true to make your server show on the modded section in server list
+# set true to show in modded section of server list

 shutdown_after = 86400